-(4) If and so long as either Contracting Party or a designated airline of either Contracting Party fails to comply with a decision given under paragraph (2) of this article, the other Contracting Party may limit, withhold or revoke any rights or privileges which it has granted by virtue of the present Agreement to the Contracting Party in default or to the designated airline or airlines of that Contracting Party or to the designated airline in default.

-Article 14.
-(1) If either of the Contracting Parties considers it desirable to modify the terms of this Agreement, it may request consultation between the aeronautical authorities of both Contracting Parties in relation to the proposed modifications.
+- (3) If and so long as either Contracting Party or the designated airline of either Contracting Party fails to comply with a decision given under paragraph (2) of this article, the other Contracting Party may limit, withhold or revoke any rights or privileges which it has granted by virtue of this Agreement to the Contracting Party in default. - Article 14.
+If either of the Contracting Parties considers it desirable to modify the terms of this Agreement, it may request consultation between the aeronautical authorities of both Contracting Parties in relation to the proposed modifications.
 Consultation shall begin within a period of sixty days from the date of the request.
-When these authorities agree on any modifications to this Agreement, the modifications shall come into effect when they have been confirmed by an exchange of notes through the diplomatic channel.

-(2) If a general multilateral agreement concerning air transport comes into force in respect of both Contracting Parties, this Agreement shall be amended so as to conform with the provisions of that Agreement.

-Article 15.
-Either Contracting Party may at any time give notice to the other if it desires to terminate the present Agreement.
-Such notice shall be simultaneously communicated to the International Civil Aviation Organisation.
-If such notice is given, the present Agreement shall terminate twelve months after the date of receipt of the notice by the other Contracting Party, unless the notice to terminate is withdrawn by agreement before the expiry of this period.
-In the absence of acknowledgement of receipt by the other Contracting Party, notice shall be deemed to have been received fourteen days after the receipt of the notice by the International Civil Aviation Organisation.

-Article 16.
-The present Agreement and any exchange of notes in accordance with article 14 shall be registered with the International Civil Aviation Organisation.
+When these authorities agree on any modifications to this Agreement, the modifications shall come into effect when they have been confirmed by an exchange of notes through the diplomatic channel. - Article 15.
+Either Contracting Party may at any time give notice to the other if it desires to terminate this Agreement.
+Such notice shall be simultaneously communicated to the International Civil Aviation Organization.
+If such notice is given, this Agreement shall terminate twelve months after the date of receipt of the notice by the other Contracting Party, unless the notice to terminate is withdrawn by agreement before the expiry of this period.
+In the absence of acknowledgement of receipt by the other Contracting Party, notice shall be deemed to have been received fourteen days after the receipt of the notice by the International Civil Aviation Organization. - Article 16.
+This Agreement and any Exchange of Notes in accordance with article 14 shall be registered with the International Civil Aviation Organization.

-The present Agreement shall come into force on the date of signature.
+This Agreement shall come into force on the date of signature.

-IN WITNESS WHEREOF the undersigned plenipotentiaries, being duly authorised thereto by their respective Governments, have signed the present Agreement:
+In witness whereof the undersigned plenipotentiaries, being duly authorised thereto by their respective Governments, have signed this Agreement.